 Satan: Appears in "Sunday Go To Meetin' Time," "Clean Pastures," "The Hole Idea," the Bugs Bunny short "Devil's Feud Cake", (a semi-remake of the Sylvester Cat short "Satan's Waitin'" only with Yosemite Sam) and "Now Hear This."

-Screwy Squirrel: Early Daffy was practically the Ur-Example.
+Screwball Squirrel: Despite being a duck, early Daffy was practically the Ur-Example.
 Also the pre-Wild Hare proto-Bugs, to the extent many animation historians consider him a different character.

 Zigzagged in Tex Avery's "Cross-Country Detours," which shows a realistically drawn and animated frog.
 The narrator entreats us to an actual scene of a frog croaking, after which the frog pulls out a gun and blows its brains out, followed by a disclaimer card that states that the management of the theater is in no way responsible for the lame puns in this cartoon short.